crowdgames/cartoscope/docs/cairns.md

 == CAIRNS TODO ==

- - soapstone messages should be in one bubble
- - soapstone generation should be a hidden div, not a modal

  - maybe allow emojis to change if you reselect

 we may need to make changes to the progress bar